YoLinux LDAP Tutorial: Deploying OpenLDAP

 Read the rest of this tutorial to see what it all means!

-If this doesn't work check out the LDAP pitfall section.
+If this doesn't work check out the LDAP pitfall section below.

 To secure the LDAP database see the YoLinux LDAP Password Protection and Authentication Tutorial.
 (Note: This is authentication for the user to access the LDAP database and not using LDAP to authenticate applications)